 Make a friend - be a friend - bring a friend to Jesus

-News Flash: At National Secretariat meeting in Ulverstone Tasmania -Newcastle DSD Revd Steve Niland was unopposed as National Spiritual … Read more...
+National Secretariat Meeting was in Ulverstone Tasmania from 10-12 June 2016.
+At the meeting Newcastle DSD Revd Steve Niland was voted in as National … Read more...

 A CELEBRATION OF THE HOLY SPIRIT - “On Pentecost Sunday, we generally say we celebrate the coming of the Holy Spirit.
 However, what we do … Read more...

 Cursillo Newcastle is part of a movement of the church that helps to equip and inspire Christians to be active apostles for Christ.
 It is a model for continuing the experience of the ‘three day weekend’ for the rest of our lives within a supportive and encouraging community.
 We are encouraged “to bloom where we are planted”‘

 Cursillo really needs to be experienced to be fully understood.

 Cursillo is a Spanish word as it originated in Spain.
 It simply means ‘a short course’.
 It inspires us with on-going support and encouragement for our personal growth in Faith.
 We are challenged to live an active Christian life, wherever we may find ourselves.

 There are three phases of Cursillo:

 - The pre-Cursillo when prayerfully the purpose of Cusillo is shared with others.

 - Attendance at a Cursillo three-day short course.